Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Step 6 – Stuff small pieces of batting into the felt Christmas tree, pushing it into the points.
 It helps to use the blunt end of a wood skewer.

-Step 7 – When you have finished stuffing, you can now tie off the thread on the backside of the tree.
+Step 7 – When you have finished stuffing, sew the opening shut with the thread.
+Make a double knot on the backside of the tree.
 Cut off the excess thread.

 Step 8 – I wanted to use a little pom-pom as a star.
 I had some trim with white pop-poms on hand.
 I cut off ten pom-poms.